TomConlin/Semantic_Exchange_Format/README.md

 and assuming no degenerate cases such as disconnected nodes or edges.

-All graphs are not created equal, and with the right constraints a graph becomes much easier to work with.
+All graphs are not created equal, and with the right constraints, a graph becomes much easier to work with.

 Several constraints to make graph processing easier: